mrkaleArduinoLib/gbj_twowire/README.md

   - *Default value*: none

 #### Returns
-Result codes defined by some of the macro [constants](#Constants).
+Result code defined by some of the macro [constants](#Constants).
 In fact, it determines whether the new address is correct and a device communicate on that address.

 #### Example
 ```cpp